Measuring Geopolitical Alignment and Economic Growth: Additional Empirical Results

 \paragraph{Empirical Specification}

-We estimate both univariate and joint specifications to assess how sanctions and geopolitical relations interact:
+We estimate both univariate and joint specifications to assess how sanctions and the geopolitical alignment index interact:

 where $k \in \{\text{Geo}, \text{Sanction}\}$ indexes the measure type.
-The univariate specifications include four lags of GDP and the respective geopolitical measure, while the joint specification controls for both measures and their lags simultaneously.
-This approach follows our baseline methodology while accounting for the potential interdependence between sanctions and broader geopolitical relations.
+The univariate specifications include four lags of GDP and the respective geopolitical alignment measure, while the joint specification controls for both measures and their lags simultaneously.
+This approach follows our baseline methodology while accounting for the potential interdependence between sanctions and broader geopolitical alignment.

 \paragraph{Results and Interpretation}